Open source: Open source as a term

-There is an example of "open source," meaning the source code was published, but not free software (purchasing a license was still required for use), in 1996.
-Other recollection have it in use during the 1980s.

-It was later proposed by a group of people in the free software movement who were critical of the political agenda and moral philosophy implied in the term "free software" and sought to reframe the discourse to reflect a more commercially minded position.
+Open source as a term emerged in the late 1990s by a group of people in the free software movement who were critical of the political agenda and moral philosophy implied in the term "free software" and sought to reframe the discourse to reflect a more commercially minded position.
 In addition, the ambiguity of the term "free software" was seen as discouraging business adoption.
 However, the ambiguity of the word "free" exists primarily in English as it can refer to cost.
 The group included Christine Peterson, Todd Anderson, Larry Augustin, Jon Hall, Sam Ockman, Michael Tiemann and Eric S. Raymond.
 Peterson suggested "open source" at a meeting held at Palo Alto, California, in reaction to Netscape's announcement in January 1998 of a source code release for Navigator.
 Linus Torvalds gave his support the following day, and Phil Hughes backed the term in Linux Journal.
-Richard Stallman, the founder of the free software movement, quickly decided against endorsing the term.
+Richard Stallman, the founder of the Free Software Foundation (FSF) in 1985, quickly decided against endorsing the term.
+The FSF's goal was to promote the development and use of free software, which they defined as software that grants users the freedom to run, study, share, and modify the code.
+This concept is similar to open source but places a greater emphasis on the ethical and political aspects of software freedom.
 Netscape released its source code under the Netscape Public License and later under the Mozilla Public License.

 Raymond was especially active in the effort to popularize the new term.
 He made the first public call to the free software community to adopt it in February 1998.
 Shortly after, he founded The Open Source Initiative in collaboration with Bruce Perens.